liang-justin/professional-lol-leads/README.md

-# How Well do Professional League of Legends Team Keep Leads at 15 Minutes?
+# Throwers throw, but do winners always win?
-This is project 3 of the UCSD DSC80 class.
+This is project 3 of the UCSD DSC80 class by Justin Liang

+---

 ## Introduction and Question Identification